Finding & Evaluating Sources

-Write your narrowed research question or topic here (it should be related to your major or minor).
+- Write down your narrowed research question or topic (it should be related to your major or minor).

 Library Research Guides

-For example, let's take my student Justin as an example.
-Justin was a Social Science Teaching major, but even though his major falls under the category of Education, the topic he chose to research was the influence of China on African economies.
-Therefore, the Research Guide he clicked on was Economics.
-If you go to the Research Guide for Economics (see above), you'll find an amazing page written by the Subject Librarian Brian Champion with tabs listing of resources for finding articles, books, statistics, and other valuable tips--resources you wouldn't have found simply typing your topic into Google or even Google Scholar.
-If you click on the Article Databases tab, you'll see that in the field of Economics, there are two main databases that are used the most: Business Source Premier for more business-related articles and EconLit for articles more under the general economics umbrella.
+If you click on the Articles tab, you'll see that in the field of Economics, there are several databases that are used the most: EconLit for articles more under the general economics umbrella and Business Source Premier and ProQuest Business Collection for more business-related articles.
 These databases keep your search inside the relevant field and weed out the irrelevant junk you'd find just searching on Google or even Google Scholar.
 The librarians have already done the hunting for you, so take advantage!

 Library Research Assignment Part 2